 If multiple voltage exceptions occur consecutively the system may power down in fail-safe mode.

-- 1. Review system logs for power supply exceptions. - Re-configure the system to minimum configuration, inspect and reinstall system cables. - 3.
+- 1. Review system logs for power supply exceptions. - 2.
+Re-configure the system to minimum configuration, inspect and reinstall system cables. - 3.
 If the issue persists, see Getting Help.

-Message The memory module < name> voltage is outside of range.
+Message The <name> voltage is greater than the upper critical